 Selecting the data

-The Copy to clipboard and Send to R console.
-Using the Copy to clipboard option will copy the R code used to generate your image to your clipboard so that you can use it elsewhere.
-Using the Send to R Console button will copy the code to an existing R console if you already have one running or it will open a new session and copy the code there.
+The Copy to clipboard option will copy the R code used to generate your image to your clipboard so that you can use it elsewhere.
+The Send to R Console button will copy the code to the workspace R console if you already have one running or it will open a new session and copy the code there.

 If you need help with any of the modules, click on the Info icon.
 This will open a page in the knowledge base explaining the usage of that module and the required parameters.

 Please note that analytics modules will only be able to run Datasets that have 100 columns or less and 10,000 rows or less.
 There is no maximum data size limit (as long as the data fits in the table size 100×10,000).

 For CSV files, there is no column limit but there is a row limit of 10,000 rows and the modules will only run on CSV files which are 10 MB or smaller.